Print & Post System

 What are the benefits of this system?

-The Print & Post system offers a number of benefits to both council and the community, including:
+The Print and Post system offers a number of benefits to both Council and the community, including:

-• Significant reduction in administration time and cost for Council, meaning more efficient and effective service to the community
+• Council spends less time and money on managing the notices, meaning more efficient and effective service to the community

-What is the turn around time from when the penalty notice is reported to Revenue NSW to when the notice is posted?
+What is the turn-around time from when the penalty notice is reported to Revenue NSW to when the notice is posted to me?

 Below are some things to keep in mind to avoid parking fines: